KAIST-CS220/2021s-project/README.md

 because lambda expressions include lots of nested expressions.
 So we will test your code only upto `factorial(5)`.
-However, if you can manage to make it efficient, and if your code runs well with `factorial(7)` or above within a few seconds (on a normal desktop machine).
+However, if you can manage to make it efficient, and if your code runs well with `factorial(7)` or above within a few seconds (on a single core of a normal desktop machine).
 Then we will give some extra points.

 ### Grading